-Qualified Opinion
+Opinion

-I have audited the financial report of Conservation Ecology Trust, (the Entity), and its controlled subsidiaries (the Group), which comprises the consolidated statement of financial position as at 30 June 2022, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes comprising material accounting policy information, and the directors' declaration.
-In my opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of my report, the accompanying financial report of the Entity is in accordance with the Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the ACNC Act), including:
+I have audited the financial report of Conservation Ecology Trust, (the Entity), and its controlled subsidiaries (the Group), which comprises the consolidated statement of financial position as at 30 June 2023, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes comprising material accounting policy information, and the directors' declaration.

+In my opinion, the accompanying financial report of the Group is in accordance with the Division 60 of the Australian Charities and Not-for-profits Commission Act 2012 (the ACNC Act), including:

-- (a) giving a true and fair view of the Entity's financial position as at 30 June 2022 and of its financial performance for the year then ended; and - (b) complying with Australian Accounting Standards to the extent described in Note 1, and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+(a) giving a true and fair view of the Group's financial position as at 30 June 2023 and of its financial performance for the year then ended; and

+(b) complying with Australian Accounting Standards to the extent described in Note 1, and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.

-Basis for Qualified Opinion
+Basis for Opinion